xxyy/keysocket/README.md

+# no longer maintained, no longer working

+YouTube changed their internals, so this fork doesn't work any more.
+I was about to go and fix it myself when I found [this](https://github.com/berrberr/streamkeys), which works pretty well and also offers more control.
+Please use that instead for the time being.

+# old readme:

-Global keyboard bindings to control your Chrome-based music player.
-Allows your keyboard media keys (play/pause, next, previous) to work when you're listening to music on common streaming websites.
+~~Global keyboard bindings to control your Chrome-based music player.
+Allows your keyboard media keys (play/pause, next, previous) to work when you're listening to music on common streaming websites.~~

-This fork contains a modified YouTube socket, which **only** supports their HTML5 player.
+~~This fork contains a modified YouTube socket, which **only** supports their HTML5 player.
 That's it.
-Nothing else different from the original.
+Nothing else different from the original.~~

-**UPDATE: Now uses Chrome's built in key binding (as of version 25)**
+~~**UPDATE: Now uses Chrome's built in key binding (as of version 25)**~~

 **Supported sites:**
    * Amazon music player